jonathanhansen808/Portfolio/README.md

 # Projects (Reverse Chronological)

-Project 6 objective: Manipulate data from a Kaggle dataset by making use of string manipulation.

-Project 7 objective: Parse a CSV file to create various lists and dictionaries regarding player data.
+Project 1: Parse a CSV file on FIFA player data to return information regarding indiviudal player's stats or aggregated information of all players based on keys like country or jersey number.
+This project was right before venturing into Pandas, so all of the work was done was without Pandas or SQL.

 Project 8 objective: Write functions that return dictionaries, which maps IDs (keys) to their names (values).
 Parse lists of dictionaries.
 Bucketize dictionaries into "buckets" of dictionaries, sorted by different elements.